handsomezebra/zoo/duckling/README.md

-# duckling
+# Duckling

-Duckling is a Haskell library that parses text into structured data.
+This is the docker file for Duckling.
+Duckling is a Haskell library that parses text into structured data. [[code]](https://github.com/facebook/duckling)

 ## Usage
 1. build